Jasonxu1225/Uncertainty-aware-Inverse-Constrained-Reinforcement-Learning/README.md

 ## Evaluate Results
 After training the algorithms, we can evaluate their performance through the following steps:
-1. Modify `plot_results_dirs.py` in `interface/plot_results` to add the log path of different algorithms with respect to different environments.
+1. Modify `plot_results_dirs.py` in `interface/plot_results` to add the log path of different algorithms in different environments.
-2. Run `generate_running_plots.py` and check the results and figures in `plot_results` folder.
+2. Run `generate_running_plots.py` and check the results and figures in the `plot_results` folder.

 ## Welcome to Cite and Star
 If you have any questions, please contact me via shengxu1@link.cuhk.edu.cn.

-If you feel the project helpful, please use the citation:
+If you feel the work helpful, please use the citation:
 ```
 @inproceedings{xu2024uaicrl,
   title={Uncertainty-aware Constraint Inference in Inverse Constrained Reinforcement Learning},